AudiTranscribe/AudiTranscribe-Documentation/tutorial/3-beginning-to-transcribe.md

 ---
-description: Start transcribing audio in this section.
+description: Learn how to start transcribing audio.
 ---

 # Beginning to Transcribe